MicrosoftDocs/learn/learn-pr/github/github-introduction-administration/includes/3-how-github-authentication-works.md

 ## GitHub's authentication options

-There are several options for authenticating with GitHub.
+There are several options for authenticating with GitHub:

 ### Username and password